toddcf/code-snippets/sourcetree/sourcetree.md

 ## Accessing the Terminal from Sourcetree

 Clicking the "Terminal" button in the top right of the Sourcetree UI will open your terminal in the exact filepath you're already in in Sourcetree.

+## Practice

+- Do the exercises in #50 of the Git Essentials course.
+- Do the Atlassian Advanced Git Tutorials that are linked to in #58 of the Git Essentials course.